thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 * "App": a component of the NSPE application
 * "TS": a component of a Trusted Subsystem

-The same labels with a "-config" postfix (e.g., "PRoT-config") MAY be used for configuration measurements.
+The same labels with a "-cfg" postfix (e.g., "PRoT-cfg") MAY be used for configuration measurements.

 #### Measurement Value